sudhir-takale/poker/README.md

 ------------------------------------------------------------------------------------------------------
 #### What I used to solve this problem
-  - Used visitor design pattern as it fits perfectly within the problem
+  - Used chain of responsibility design pattern as it fits perfectly within the problem
   - Used Google Guice for dependency injection for testcases as well as main classes

+##### assumptions
+- PokerService
+  - it is used to keep track of history for future
+  - and also it will take all hand and call domain service to get best hand
+  - currently not implemented repository for poker service

 ## Domain :